Geoffrey Crossick: Career

 Elected a Research Fellow in History at Emmanuel College, Cambridge from 1970 to 1973, Crossick then became a Lecturer in Social History at the University of Hull from 1973 to 1978.
 In 1979 he joined the University of Essex becoming a Reader then Professor of History from 1991 to 2002 before becoming Pro-Vice-Chancellor from 1997 to 2002.

 Crossick was Chief Executive of the Arts and Humanities Research Board from 2002 to 2005 and Warden of Goldsmiths College from 2005–10.
 He was Vice-Chancellor of the University of London from 2010 to 2012.
-According to The Times, he said he would leave the part-time role in July 2012 because the workload was more onerous than he anticipated when deliberately scaling down from a full-time to a part-time position.
-The part-time role had an annual salary of £135,000.

 Crossick was Visiting Professor of the University of Lyon from 1990 to 1991.
 He has been a member of the Business and Community Strategy Committee, and later Enterprise and Skills Strategy Committee of the Higher Education Funding Council for England (HEFCE) from 2005 to 2012.
 He has been a board member of Universities UK (UUK) from 2006 to 2012 and is Director of the Arts and Humanities Research Council's Cultural Value Project.
 In 2014 he was appointed Chairman of the Crafts Council.
 He was previously a Trustee of the National Maritime Museum, at Greenwich.
 He was Director 2012–16 of the AHRC Cultural Value Project set up to identify the benefits of arts and culture to individuals and society and ways of evaluating and evidencing them: his report, Understanding the value of Arts and Culture (with Patrycja Kaszynska, AHRC 2016).

 In 2015 Crossick published a report on Monographs and Open Access for the Higher Education Funding Council for England.